Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Optimal Information Transport on Compact Manifolds

-which measures the relative entropy between one probability measure $\mu$ and another $\nu$.
 Given the space of probability measures then equipped with the Fisher-Rao metric, one may ask the question if there is a mapping $T$ which characterizes the Fisher-Rao distance in the same way that the Optimal Transport mapping $T$ characterizes the Wasserstein distance and interpolation.
 The short answer is yes, and one can derive it by analyzing the geometric connection between the space of diffeomorphisms $\text{Diff}(M)$ and the space of positive smooth probability measures (volume forms) $\text{Dens}(M)$ on the underlying manifold $M$.
 That is, one can define a projection map $\pi: \text{Diff}(M) \rightarrow \text{Dens}(M)$ providing a principle bundle structure, introduced by Moser~\cite{moser}.
-This structure is then analyzed to show that, sure enough, a unique Optimal Information Transport map $T$ can be associated with the Fisher-Rao distance between $\mu_0$ and $\mu_1$ and define a unique interpolation as well, and a simple system of PDE that can solved for $T$.
+This structure is then analyzed to show that, sure enough, a unique Optimal Information Transport map $T$ can be associated with the Fisher-Rao distance between $\mu_0$ and $\mu_1$ and define a unique geodesic interpolation as well, and a simple system of PDE that can solved for $T$.

-For more information about Optimal Information, see the background and more detail presented in~\cite{modin, modin2}.
-In following section, we present a brief summary of the derivation of the Optimal Information Transport PDE.
+For more information about Optimal Information Transport, see the background and more detail presented in~\cite{modin, modin2}.
+Here we present a brief summary of the derivation of the Optimal Information Transport PDE presented in the manuscript~\cite{modin}.
 For all the discussion in this section, we will assume that the underlying manifold $M$ is compact and connected and is equipped with the standard volume form $\text{vol}$.
 We introduce the Fr\'{e}chet Manifold of smooth volume forms over $M$ with total volume $\text{vol}(M)$:

 where the notation $\Omega^n(M)$ denotes the $n$-forms over the manifold $M$, using topology induced by the Sobolev seminorms.
-Although the Fisher-Rao metric:
+The infinite-dimensional Fisher-Rao metric:

-is weak in the Fr\'{e}chet topology, the geodesics are explicit!
+is weak in the Fr\'{e}chet topology, but the geodesics have explicit formulas!
+Furthermore, there is an explicit formula for the distance which is simply given by an integral:

 We introduce another manifold with rich structure.
 The set of diffeomorphisms on $M$ is denoted $\text{Diff}(M)$ with topology induced by the Sobolev seminorms.
 We have assumed $M$ compact, which makes the set $\text{Diff}(M)$ is a Fr\'{e}chet Lie group under the composition of maps.
 The Lie algebra of $\text{Diff}(M)$ is given by the space $\mathfrak{X}(M)$ of smooth vector fields.
 We equip this manifold with the information metric on $\text{Diff}(M)$, defined by: